DLXPlugins/wp-ajaxify-comments/readme.txt

 === Credits ===

 This plugin was initially developed by Jan Jonas starting in 2012.
 Company <a href="https://weweave.net/">weweave</a> maintained the plugin from 2014-2022.
+The plugin is currently supported by Ronald Huereca of <a href="https://dlxplugins.com">DLX Plugins</a>.

 == Installation ==